-- → The establishment of a European model of clusters or European Data/IA cooperation poles dedicated to the general interest, integrating researchers in the humanities and actors of the Social Solidarity Economy. - → The establishment of an independent, diverse and multidisciplinary body on AI of general interest that would rate the democratic, social and environmental impact of algorithms and technologies on the basis of consumer/citizen feedback and tests (retro engineering) and propose a European Label for socially and environmentally responsible AI.
-This would make it possible to produce standards and investment criteria that put people back at the centre of AI production/design and aim to support the social and environmental transition - → Finally, the Commission could launch a study on the opportunities of "non for profit" economic models with high social and environmental value, based on Data and AI for the actors of the Social Solidarity Economy.
+- → Following the idea of a semi-free "Social Commons" license, create an open Al base, with partial intellectual property protection reserved for providers of services of general interest: access by use and open instructions, conditional on use in the context of a "Digital Service of General Interest" and intended for public and private operators of general interest. - → The implementation of a European model of clusters or European Data/IA cooperation poles dedicated to the general interest, integrating researchers in the humanities and actors of the Social Solidarity Economy. - → The establishment of an independent, diverse and multidisciplinary body on AI of general interest that would rate the democratic, social and environmental impact of algorithms and technologies on the basis of consumer-citizen feedback and tests (retro engineering) and would propose a European Label of socially and environmentally responsible AI.
+This would make it possible to produce standards and investment criteria that put people back at the centre of AI production/design and aim to support the social and environmental transition - → Finally, the Commission could launch a study on the opportunities of "non for profit" economic models with a high social and environmental value, based on Data and AI for the actors of the Social Solidarity Economy.

-3. SKILLS COMPONENT: DIGITAL ACCULTURATION AND NEW SOCIAL AND SOLIDARITY-BASED DIGITAL PROFESSIONS IN EUROPE.
+3. SKILLS SECTION: DIGITAL ACCULTURATION AND NEW SOCIAL AND SOLIDARITY-BASED DIGITAL JOBS IN EUROPE.

 Digital competence can be defined as "the safe and critical use of information society technologies (IST)" (EC, 2006: 7).
-An emblematic 21st century skill, it is essential for education, work, leisure and civic participation.
+An emblematic skill of the 21st century, it is essential for education, work, leisure and civic participation.